Benjaneer/storyteller-addon-singlesheet/README.md

 ![image](https://github.com/Benjaneer/storyteller-addon-singlesheet/assets/9536408/b5d1b1e1-3c3a-4719-b2cb-59423e00aa4e)

 The "Scroll (vertical)" template is also a single scrollable multisheet, but in the style of a scroll, rolling up and down.
+Images shrink to fit-width and auto-scale height (maintaining aspect ratio of the origional image).
 Known-issue: the scrollbar is invisible, but does function, 1) making it hard to find, and 2) may cause confusion if clicked on accident.

 ![image](https://github.com/Benjaneer/storyteller-addon-singlesheet/assets/9536408/7b0a3739-fa7a-42ae-8096-79a8cea87d4b)